CAREER AND LEADERSHIP DEVELOPMENT EVENTS

 St Paul, MN 55108

-Due to limitations associated with the COVID-19 outbreak, Minnesota FFA Career and Leadership Development Event State Finals (and any associated regional qualifying events) are canceled for 2020.
+Due to limitations associated with the COVID-19 outbreak, Minnesota FFA Career and Leadership Development Event State Finals are currently pending as we continue to evaluate opportunities.